rock-n-host/vaultwarden-docker-compose/README.md

 ---

+## ❌ No Docker?
+No problem
+Just follow the [official installation guide](https://docs.docker.com/engine/install/) for your Distro and add your user to the docker group.

+	sudo groupadd docker
+	usermod -aG docker $USER

+---

 ## ⚠️ Common issues
 You can run into issues with permissions on Fedora-based systems or setups with SELinux even if you are in the docker group.
 To fix this try: